 - Exploring different content angles

 By learning from past performance data, these tools can also suggest adjustments that may improve engagement.
-While they don’t replace creative judgment, they can help speed up the iteration process and reduce trial and error.
+They don't replace creative judgment, but they speed up the iteration process and reduce trial and error.

 Automating Content Testing and Optimization

 Improving story navigation often comes down to small, repeated experiments.
-A/B testing allows you to compare variations and understand what actually drives better engagement.
+A/B testing lets you compare variations and understand what actually drives better engagement.

 What to Test: